You can see Ireland without a car – but not if you want to find the best bits.

 Also, if you’re caught speeding you can expect to get an on-the-spot fine.

-The Ring of Kerry is a 110-mile circular route that takes you around the spectacular shoreline of the Iveragh Peninsular in Ireland’s wild west.
+The Ring of Kerry is a 110-mile circular route that takes you around the spectacular shoreline of the Iveragh Peninsula in Ireland’s wild west.

-The best way to go is anti-clockwise, starting in Killarney and heading along the north coast of the peninsular looking out along the craggy windswept coast over Dingle Bay.
+The best way to go is anti-clockwise, starting in Killarney and heading along the north coast of the Peninsula looking out along the craggy windswept coast over Dingle Bay.

 Cross the bridge to Valentia Island, the most westerly harbour in Europe, then stop in the resort of Waterville, where you can take detours into the surrounding hills.

 All along the Ring you’ll find welcoming pubs, and spotless beaches with high dunes and foaming Atlantic surf.